-Policy Title Siena College Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members
+Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Approval Authority: Board of Trustees